 - Lectures on the significance of Nobel Prize winning research

 - Presentations of latest research findings

 - Talks on specialised research topics and on ‘science in society’ issues

 The aim of the meetings’ various sessions and social activities is determined by the guiding principle “Educate.
 Inspire.
 Connect”.
 The Lindau Nobel Laureate Meeting thus provides ample opportunities for young researchers to learn from outstanding scientists and to get valuable insight into the scope of a researchers’ life, to find inspiration from one another and to connect through ideas and friendship.

 - Candidates of Luxembourg origins (Luxembourg nationality or Luxembourg residence for 5+ years)

 - Non-Luxembourgers who conduct their studies/research work predominantly at a Luxembourg-based institution.

-Candidates must be under the age of 35, and at Masters, PhD or early Postdoc level, in the field of Chemistry.
+Candidates must be under the age of 35, and at Masters, PhD or early Postdoc level, in the field of physiology and medicine.
 Please refer to the document in section ‘Selection process’ for more detailed information about the selection criteria of the Council for the Lindau Nobel Laureate Meetings.